 Matabungkay may sound “old school” now, but it became well-known for a reason.
 This strip along the coast of Lian has attracted tourists since the 1950s.
 In its heyday, it was one of the prettiest, most easily accessible beaches from Manila.

 Today, of course, a lot has changed.
 Other beaches have been “discovered” over the years, pushing Matabungkay to the back seat.
 But although Matabungkay isn’t as popular as the other Batangan beaches, it remains a go-to place for family outings and group excursions among local tourists.

 The long stretch of ash-colored sand is lined with resorts, stores, and houses.
-But its most striking feature is the the dozens of iconic floating bamboo raft cottages.
+But its most striking feature is the dozens of iconic floating bamboo raft cottages.

 TOP LIAN RESORTS

 - Stardust Beach Hotel.
 Check Rates & Photos! ✅

 - Coral Beach Club.
 Check Rates & Photos! ✅